Interstate 170: Recent construction

 The southern two interchanges on I-170 (at I-64/US 40 and Galleria Parkway) were reconstructed as part of the first phase of the New I-64 project.
 Most notably, the new interchange includes direct access to I-170 from eastbound I-64; however, access to Galleria Parkway from northbound I-170 was eliminated.
 Eager Road access to and from I-170 was also revised in the New I-64 project.

 Southern extension

-Because I-170 terminates at I-64/US 40, a direct access from I-170 and I-64 (US 40) to I-55, I-270, and I-44 are lacked.
-Also, towns such as Richmond Heights, Brentwood, Maplewood, and Marlbourough lack access to the Interstates, St. Louis Lambert International Airport, South County, and to each other.
-Because of this, commuters either have to take indirect surface streets as bypasses, such as Hanley Road or River Des Peres Boulevard, which would result in a much higher mileage and time due to traffic signals and a longer route.
-This also results in higher traffic in residential streets and towns such as Shrewsbury.
-Proposals had been made to solve this problem, such as a new freeway for faster commute or "South County Connector" to connect Richmond Heights to South County, but these proposals had been postponed due to lack of funding.
+Proposals have been made to extend I-170 south beyond its termination at I-64/US 40, and so connect to I-55, I-270, and I-44, and to towns such as Richmond Heights, Brentwood, Maplewood, and Marlbourough.
+These towns currently lack direct access to the Interstates, St. Louis Lambert International Airport, South County, and to each other.
+Many commuters travel on slower surface streets, such as Hanley Road or River Des Peres Boulevard, raising traffic in Shrewsbury and other residential towns.
+These proposals had been postponed due to lack of funding.